Leave nothing but footprints…

 Doing our best for our only home

-We are always looking for new ways to minimise our impact on the environment, and work closely with everyone involved in our journey to do the same – from our UK head office & flagship store to our production partners in India, and our worldwide retailers in between.
+We are always looking for new ways to minimise our impact on the environment, and work closely with everyone involved in our journey to do the same – from our UK head office to our production partners in India, and our worldwide retailers in between.

 In India, we source our fabrics and trims as locally to our Fair Trade suppliers as possible to minimise the carbon footprint of every garment.
 Water gets recycled at our production plants, and all factory discharges are kept within legal limits to ensure they have minimal impact on the environment or people.
-We aim to have 100% sea-shipped, but in cases where our suppliers have faced delays we do sometimes have to air freight garments.
+And, apart from the rare occasion when a supplier has faced delays and we’ve had to air freight garments, all our goods are transported by sea.

 Sustainable down to the packaging